twyle/repo-template-ec2/README.md

   4. The release branch holds all the assets used when creating a release.
   5. The production branch holds the code for the currently deployed application.

-The development workflow follows th following steps:
+The development workflow follows the following steps:

   1. A feature branch is created for the development of a new feature.
   2. The code is then pushed to GitHub, triggering the feature-development-workflow.yml workflow.
 If all the tests pass, the feature is reviewde and merged into the development branch.